iyowasay/Particle-filter/README.md

 The vehicle has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project you will implement a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.
+Particles propagate based on the motion model and their weights are updated according to the observation.
 This is also known as Monte Carlo localization.

 ### Given map
 `/data/map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
 Each row has three columns